Techniques and Tuning Advice for High Wind.

 - You can also try to go deep downwind in the gusts.

 - Tune the gear to have equal pressure on your feet: adjust your mast foot, your footstraps, and the angle of the back wing to do so.

 Interview with Øyvind Birkeland on Foiling in Strong Winds

 WZ: Øyvind, thanks for answering our questions.
 Could you tell us a little bit about yourself and your daily life?

 Øyvind Birkeland: I live North of Bergen on an island called Holsnøy, and I’m 36 years old.
 I started windsurfing four years ago because I wanted to find a fun way to keep fit and get off of the sofa.

-I have always been a bit clumsy with sports, so I crashed a lot in the first year - bending booms and smashing boards.
-I soon found out that I liked windsurfing equipment and that made it possible for me to make sailing trips, and not just go back and forth.
-And also having a gear set that made it possible to sail more often.
+I have always been a bit clumsy with sports, so I crashed a lot in the first year – bending booms and smashing boards.
+I soon found out that I liked windsurfing equipment and that made it possible for me to make long sailing trips, and not just go back and forth.
+I also liked having a gear set that made it possible to sail more often.